Borbez2/Handwritten-Digit-Recognizer/README.md

 Setup:

-pip install tensorflow numpy matplotlib opencv-python Clone this repository and navigate to the project folder.
+pip install tensorflow numpy matplotlib opencv-python Clone this repository and go to the project folder

 Train the model: